 After a tour of the charming town, we partied.
 Ernst came from a large German family and we met Hans, Gunther and Wolfgang and many others with wonderfully stereotypical German names.
 Then we ate and drank way too much.
 Hey, just doing what the locals were doing!

-The next day we drove to see Neuschwanstein Castle just south of Munich in the Bavarian Alps This is the castle that inspired Sleeping Beauty’s Castle in Disney World.
+Just south of Munich in the Bavarian Alps This is the castle that inspired Sleeping Beauty’s Castle in Disney World.
 This was built in 1868 by the reclusive King Ludwig who died under mysterious circumstances.
 It is stunning.
 My pictures do not do it justice.
 The surrounding area is also breathtaking.

 After a few hours enjoying the splendor of the castle we drove through many gorgeous and picturesque small towns on our way to Mittenwald.
 Why there?
 Oh because my Dad saw it on the travel channel and it’s supposed to be the most beautiful town in Germany.
 That’s why.